pglejzer/timepicker-ui/README.md

 ### Events

 Events are custom events triggered when you add some event listeners to your timepicker element.
-If you want have a property timepicker/input values you have to use <code>detail</code> to event object.
+If you want to have a property timepicker/input values you have to use <code>detail</code> to the event object.

 #### HTML
 ```HTML